 Virtual Attributes: With Virtual Integration Object Attributes, you can now allow additional runtime configuration beyond current availability without restarting SAP Commerce.
 Virtual Attributes are used for Data Formatting, Payload Flattening, and Payload Enrichment.

-Webhooks: With the new release, Webhooks now support filtering data through dynamic script creation, retrying 5xx errors after a 10-second interval, and monitoring by capturing each request in log results.
+Webhooks: With the new release, Webhooks now supports filtering data through dynamic script creation, retrying 5xx errors after a 10-second interval, and monitoring by capturing each request in log results.

 Enhanced Security: New default authentication and authorization modes are available with the new release.